Headless CMS: The Future of Modern Web Development

 → Digital signage / IoT

-The 5 Key Advantages of Headless CMS
+The 5 key advantages of headless CMS

 1. Performance

-• TTFB (Time to First Byte): 50-100 ms (compared to WordPress’s typical 200-800 ms)
+• TTFB: 50–100 ms (vs WordPress' typical 200–800 ms)

 2. Security

-Traditional WordPress sites are constant targets for attacks.
-The wp-admin panel, outdated plugins, SQL injection - these are all weaknesses of monolithic architecture.
+Traditional WordPress sites are constant attack targets. wp-admin, outdated plugins, SQL injection — these are all weaknesses of monolithic architecture.
+With the headless approach:

 • No publicly accessible admin panel on the frontend